 "Well" is a deep subject. - American

-Otherwise too one should not accept or take things for granted through rash faith, but instead try to consider them in the light of Buddha basics against being taken in by dogmatic talk and rhetorics and whatever.
+One had better not succumb to rash faith, but instead try to consider faith-ideas in the light of Buddha basics against being taken in by dogmatic talk and rhetorics and whatever.
 In line with Buddha's guidelines, the site is furnished with many subsumed reservations, adjusting to what Bertrand Russell says about "qualifications":

 "Good" and "well" are strongly influencing words, often taken to in rhetorics.
 One should probe into or clarify what these words may mean in any statement where they appear.
 "Good for whom?" is one such probing question.
 There are many others.
 We discern between three main types of "good", and each may serve as motivations in different settings:

 Also, something is good if it is: Dedicated to basic usefulness and not rueful in itself - Dedicated to a decent fare - Serviceable in the long run - Decent all over is preferred - And not without inner consistency.
 [More]

 3. A standardised structure yields meaning to statements within itIn order to better understand the meaning and scope of a statement in our standardised essays, find their placement in the categorical mainframe, which is an all-round scheme.

 Ehrman, Bart D. Jesus, Apocalyptic Prophet of the New Millennium..
 Paperback ed.
 Oxford, UK: Oxford University Press, 2001.